 The Hungarian Parliament Building - one of the most iconic landmarks in Budapest

-The largest and finest as well as one of the oldest churches in Bratislava, known especially for being the coronation church of the Kingdom of Hungary between 1563 and 1830.
+The largest and one of the oldest churches in Bratislava is known for being the coronation church of the former Kingdom of Hungary between 1563 and 1830.

-St Martin's 85 m spire dominates Old Town skyline.
+St Martin's 85 m spires dominate the Old Town skyline.

 Trencin Castle - Royal residence from the 11th century